 - Electrician: the lighting, electric outlets, audio/visual, light switches, etc …

-- Fireman: number of exits, fire extinguishers, exit signs, emergency lighting, water, what floor of the building, where the staircases are, emergency exit map on wall, flammable material …
+- Fireman: number of exits, fire extinguishers, emergency lighting, water, what floor of the building, emergency exit map on wall, flammable material …

 Key in on how, despite each of us being in the same room, we each viewed the room through what was important to their own occupation.
 The perspective of each occupation changed the dynamics of the room.

 - How this exercise plays out in our professional [and personal] lives, examples you could include asyoufacilitate the discussion: